Unbiased Estimation of Central Moments in Unbalanced Two- and Three-Level Models: Introduction

 In many economic applications, the third and fourth central moments of latent components (and their standardized counterparts, skewness and kurtosis) contain structural information about efficiency, selection, or risk.
 For example, work on earnings dynamics finds that income shocks exhibit substantial left-skewness and excess kurtosis \citep{guvenen2014nature}.
 More broadly, in consumption/income risk problems and insurance markets, higher moments of persistent and transitory shocks affect welfare, precautionary saving, and pricing of downside risk \citep{Kimball1990PrecautionarySaving,MenezesGeissTressler1980DownsideRisk}.
 In firm and establishment data, the distribution of growth and productivity shocks is often non-Gaussian, and higher moments are informative about investment, default risk, and aggregation \citep{BottazziSecchi2003TentShaped,Gabaix2011Granular}.
 The estimators in this paper are used in \citet{BenMosheGenesoveFrDe} in a two-level model and \citet{BenMosheGenesoveRegulation} in a three-level model.

-This paper derives closed-form unbiased estimators of central moments in unbalanced two- and three-level models under two averaging schemes: group-level averaging (weighting clusters equally) and observation-level averaging (weighting units equally).
+This paper derives closed-form unbiased estimators of central moments in unbalanced two- and three-level models under two averaging schemes: group-level averaging (weighting groups equally) and observation-level averaging (weighting lowest-level units equally).
 In unbalanced panels, failing to account for unequal subgroup sizes can bias moment estimators for the latent components.
-Group-level averaging is natural when the sampling unit is the group, whereas observation-level averaging is natural when the sampling unit is the individual or when larger groups should receive proportionally greater weight.
+The appropriate weighting depends on the object of interest: group-level averaging is natural when each group is meant to count equally, while observation-level averaging is natural when each lowest-level unit is meant to count equally.

 Section~\ref{se:2level} presents the two-level results (second--fourth moments), Section~\ref{se:3level} presents the three-level results (second--third moments), and the Appendix provides the algebraic derivations.